-- Whistle Blowing/Confidential reporting policies (guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken when staff have concerns about any adult's behaviour) - School's procedures for managing children who are missing education - Guidance on Safer Working Practices - Safeguarding and Child Protection policy (including online safety). - School behaviour policy - The names, roles and responsibilities of the designated safeguarding lead and any deputies.
+- Whistle Blowing/Confidential reporting policies (guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken when staff have concerns about any adult's behaviour) - School's procedures for managing children who are missing from education - Guidance on Safer Working Practices - Safeguarding and Child Protection policy (including online safety). - School behaviour policy - The names, roles and responsibilities of the designated safeguarding lead and any deputies.

-17.1 Safer Recruitment, selection and pre-employment vetting
+19 Safer Recruitment, selection and pre-employment vetting

-- 17.1.1 The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part three of KCSiE - 17.1.2 The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK. (see Part 3 of KCSiE). - 17.1.3 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. (see Appendix 6) - 17.1.4 The school will ensure that all recruitment panels include at least one person that has undertaken the safer recruitment consortium, safer recruitment training as recommended by the Local Authority/Leeds LSCP. - 17.1.5 For individuals who have lived or worked outside the UK, in addition to the same checks as all other staff, the school will complete any additional checks required to satisfy themselves that the individual is suitable to work with children.
-This may include obtaining a letter from the professional regulatory authority in the country (countries) in which the candidate has worked confirming that they have not imposed any sanctions or restrictions, and /or that they are aware of any reason why they are unsuitable to teach where possible.
+- 19.1 The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part three of KCSiE - 19.2 The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK. (see Part 3 of KCSiE).

-17.1.6 The school/ will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
+- 19.3 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. (see Appendix 6) - 19.4 The school will ensure that all recruitment panels include at least one person that has undertaken the safer recruitment consortium, safer recruitment training as recommended by the Local Authority/Leeds LSCP. - 19.5 For individuals who have lived or worked outside the UK, in addition to the same checks as all other staff, the school will complete any additional checks required to satisfy themselves that the individual is suitable to work with children.
+This may include obtaining a letter from the professional regulatory authority in the country (countries) in which the candidate has worked confirming that they have not imposed any sanctions or restrictions, and /or that they are aware of any reason why they are unsuitable to teach where possible. - 19.6 The school/ will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
 Written risk assessments must be undertaken for all volunteers not engaging in regulated activity.
-Advice and support for carrying out risk assessments can be accessed through the school's HR Advisor/Provider/Contact or the Education Safeguarding Team.
+Advice and support for carrying out risk assessments can be accessed through the school's HR Advisor/Provider/Contact or the Education Safeguarding Team. - 19.7 The school will inform shortlisted candidates that online searches may be done as part of due diligence checks - 19.8 Copies of documents used to verify the successful candidate's identity, right to work and required qualifications should be kept in their personnel file.

-17.2 Managing allegations or safeguarding concerns against a member of staff or person in school procedures.
+20 Managing allegations or safeguarding concerns against a member of staff or person in school procedures.